00labs/huma-monorepo/0_doc/2.0-docs/products/huma/faqs.md

 - **Jupiter** – PST-USDC swaps for instant liquidity
 - **Orca** - mPST-USDC swaps, underlying pool powering Jupiter
 - **Kamino** – Provide liquidity to the PST-USDC and mPST-USDC liquidity vault or engage in the Huma Market in the following ways:
-  - Supplying USDC or USDS
+  - Supplying USDC or USDS.
-  - Depositing PST
+  - Depositing PST.
   - Borrowing USDC or USDS against their deposited PST.
-  - Note: each wallet can either supply or borrow, but cannot do both.
+  - **Note:** Each wallet can either supply or borrow, but cannot do both.
 - **RateX** – Enables Huma LPs to transform their $PST into structured DeFi positions (PT/YT), enabling leverage, hedging, and more tailored yield strategies.